LaurinMeier/Stormworks-Radar-Documentation/README.md

 - The radar updates when it hits 0 and the radar is turned on, thus updating every U(r) ticks.

-- Targets are not only detected once the timer has reset (not on start)
+- Targets are only detected once the timer has reset (not on start)

 - Timer needs electricity to run